 Clearly, it will apply to airline alliances or franchise group in the hotel sector, since they provide the same service; but it would also apply to partnership business with related business activities?
 For instance, a company providing websites (in Austria) and a company providing graphic design (in Peru) or, a company providing fund platform services (in the Isle of Man) and a company providing management services (in Luxembourg), in both cases, the companies are business partners (different legal entities, share customers and have a shared loyalty program) Are they allow to use BCRs for the transfer of personal data outside the EU?

 It seems that the answer is; yes, it is possible.
 And this opens a lot of opportunities.
 However, we should be careful with our perusal, BCRs are not meant to cover transfers with third party services providers and must be internally legally binding, including employees, and externally legally binding, giving data subjects the right to enforce the BCRs in the EU.

 As specialist and co-founder of the BCR idea, Jeroen Terstegge, once mentioned, “BCRs are a management solution to a legal problem.”
 As always good management decisions and implementations would make the difference.

 The infographic of this article aims to show how BCRs may be used between business partners.
-The aim is to provide companies with an idea on how this inclusion in the law can impact the use of BCRs; and also, to give knowledge to consumers about international transfers of personal data.
+The aim is to provide companies with an idea of how this inclusion in the law can impact the use of BCRs; and also, to give knowledge to consumers about international transfers of personal data.

 Each lawinfographic has a visual presentation and keywords that will allow comprehending at a glance the main topic.
 The articles contain several examples and/or references that have been taken from the EU law, regulations, guidelines and opinions on the matter.
-If you require more information, do not hesitate to consult the lawinfographic sources below each article o reach me on Linkedin.
+If you require more information, do not hesitate to consult the lawinfographic sources below each article o reach me on LinkedIn.